 A computer will be provided by the event organizers for the purpose of sending GameController messages to the robots.

 2.2 Teams

-Each team consists of no more than 4 robots including the goal keeper.
+Each team consists of no more than 2^1 robots including the goal keeper.
+For 2008 only, the closest player to the goal area was permitted to play as a goal keeper.

 2.3 Goal Keeper